LaRouche movement

 The LaRouche movement is a political and cultural network promoting the late Lyndon LaRouche and his ideas.
 It has included many organizations and companies around the world, which campaign, gather information and publish books and periodicals.
 LaRouche-aligned organizations include the National Caucus of Labor Committees, the Schiller Institute, the Worldwide LaRouche Youth Movement and, formerly, the U.S. Labor Party.
 The LaRouche movement has been called "cult-like" by The New York Times.

-The movement originated within the radical leftist student politics of the 1960s.
+The movement originated within the radical leftist student politics of 1960s United States.
 In the 1970s and 1980s hundreds of candidates ran in state Democratic primaries in the United States on the 'LaRouche platform', while Lyndon LaRouche repeatedly campaigned for presidential nomination.
-From the mid-1970s the LaRouche network would adopt viewpoints and stances of the far-right.
+From the mid-1970s, the LaRouche network would adopt viewpoints and stances of the far-right.
 During its peak in the 1970s and 1980s, the LaRouche movement developed a private intelligence agency and contacts with foreign governments.
 In 1988, LaRouche and 25 associates were convicted on fraud charges related to fundraising.
 The movement called the prosecutions politically motivated.

 LaRouche's widow, Helga Zepp-LaRouche, heads political and cultural groups in Germany connected with her late husband's movement.
 There are also parties in France, Sweden and other European countries and branches or affiliates in Australia, Canada, the Philippines and several Latin American countries.
-Members engage in political organizing, fund-raising, cultural events, research and writing and internal meetings.
+Members engage in political organizing, fund-raising, cultural events, research and writing.